dinomoss/AWS-Scheduled-snapshot-with-retention-period/README.md

-# AWS scheduled snapshot with retention period
+# AWS scheduled snapshot with retention period for Ubuntu

 This can help you create your own backups of all AWS instances.